National Action Plan on Combatting Auto Theft

 The National Summit on Combatting Auto Theft, held on February 8, 2024, brought together senior officials from federal, provincial and territorial governments, law enforcement and industry representatives.
 Following the conclusion of the Summit, participants endorsed a Statement of Intent, committing to work together to combat auto theft and to finalizing an action plan.

-The National Action Plan on Combatting Auto Theft (Action Plan) outlines actions focused on disrupting, dismantling and prosecuting the organized crime groups behind auto theft.
+The National Action Plan on Combatting Auto Theft (Action Plan) launched May 20, 2024, outlines actions focused on disrupting, dismantling and prosecuting the organized crime groups behind auto theft.
 The Action Plan identifies various measures and initiatives that will be carried out by the federal government in cooperation with provincial and territorial governments and their partners, in accordance with their respective roles, priorities and responsibilities.
 It will be continuously reviewed and updated to be responsive to the evolving tactics employed by criminal networks.

 Concerted efforts undertaken to combat auto theft since the beginning of 2024 are showing positive results.